Revelation: Chapter 1

 Which church: The Jewish church led by Peter and the 11 apostles

 The following timeline illustrates the simplified view of the coming kingdom for Jewish believers.
-Not until the first church council in Jerusalem, and the response James gave concerning believing Gentiles, did they ever consider that the Lord would be grafted into the blessed olive tree to enjoy the blessings of the root and to grow in righteousness in Christ as a result, Romans 11:11-17.
-Before the Jerusalem council, the believing Jews had no idea that the Lord would do a work with the Gentiles.
+Not until the first church council in Jerusalem, and the response James gave concerning believing Gentiles, did Jewish believers ever consider that the Lord would graft Gentiles into the blessed olive tree to enjoy the blessings of the root and to grow in righteousness in Christ as a result, Romans 11:11-17.
+Before the Jerusalem council, the believing Jews had no idea that the Lord would do a great work with the Gentiles.

 Which church: The Body-of-Christ led by Paul

-The start of the dispensation of grace, is when the Body-of-Christ began, and when believing Jews and Gentiles became one in Christ, 1Corinthians 12:13.
-Before the Lord began the Body-of-Christ, where He made Paul chief (or first) , 1Timothy 1:11-16, the Lord made a distinction between Israel and all other nations, Acts 10:19-20, 28, Leviticus 20:24.
-But now, the division between the two people groups has been broken down in the dispensation of Grace, Ephesians 2:14.
-Paul spoke about who real Israelites were, writing that not all who were born as Israelis by the flesh, were true believing Israelites, Romans 9:6.
+The commencement of this new dispensation also marks the birth of the Body-of-Christ, a unified community of believing Jews and Gentiles, 1Corinthians 12:13.
+Before this unification, when Paul was set apart as chief, 1Timothy 1:11-16, the Lord made a clear distinction between Israel and the other nations, Acts 10:19-20, 28, Leviticus 20:24.
+Now, however, that division has been abolished in the dispensation of grace, Ephesians 2:14.
+Paul even teaches that not all who are born into Israel by the flesh are true Israelites, rather, righteousness comes by faith rather than through adherence to the works of the law, Romans 9:6.
 He ended that passage to indicate why Israel, who had followed after the law of righteousness, did not attain the law of righteousness.
 It was because they sought it not by faith, but by the works of the law, Acts 9:30-33.
-After Paul concluded his first missionary journey with Barnabas, Peter witnessed at the first Jerusalem council, that they (Jews) would be saved like the Gentiles, Acts 15:11.
+After Paul’s first missionary journey with Barnabas, Peter witnessed at the Jerusalem council that Jewish believers, too, would receive salvation just like the Gentiles, Acts 15:11.

 Therefore, the Body-of-Christ emerged after Saul (who later became known as Paul, Acts 13:9) became a believer in Christ Jesus, Acts 9:4-20, and as Paul began to build the Gentile churches.
-Paul was the first, or chief, among all who entered into the Body-of-Christ, 1Timothly 1:15-16.
-Paul served as a pattern for others to follow, who should believe on Christ Jesus to life everlasting, to whom Paul gave all the glory too, 1Timothy 1:16-17.
+Paul was the first, or chief, among all who entered into the Body-of-Christ, 1Timothly 1:15-16, and he served as a pattern for others to follow, who should believe on Christ Jesus to life everlasting, to whom Paul gave all the glory to, 1Timothy 1:16-17.

 Which church: The tribulation churches